muktihari/fit/docs/usage.md

     }
     defer f.Close()

-    // The listener will receive every decoded message from the decoder as soon as it is decoded
+    // The listener will receive every message from the decoder
-    // and transform it into an filedef.File. lis := filedef.NewListener()
+    // as soon as it is decoded and transform it into an filedef.File. lis := filedef.NewListener()
     defer lis.Close() // release channel used by listener

     dec := decoder.New(f,
-        decoder.WithMesgListener(lis), // Add activity listener to the decoder decoder.WithBroadcastOnly(),   // Direct the decoder to only broadcast the messages without retaining them.
+        // Add activity listener to the decoder: decoder.WithMesgListener(lis),
+        // Direct the decoder to only broadcast
+        // the messages without retaining them:
+        decoder.WithBroadcastOnly(),
     )

     _, err = dec.Decode()